 Dr. Bellamy offers in-person consultations or virtual consultations.
 Your consultation will include a virtual planning photo using a photo of your nose to generate predicted before & after results.
 These virtual planning photos are an important part of the consultation process, as they facilitate a discussion about your desired changes and what is accomplishable surgically.

 A nose surgery is a procedure you should consider if you want to:

-- Make a larger nose smaller
+- Make your nose smaller (reduce nasal projection)

-- Reshape a crooked tipped nose
+- Reshape a crooked nose

 Are you a good candidate for Nose Surgery?

 You may be a good candidate for nose surgery if: